What Is The Difference Between Welding And Metal Fabrication

 Metal fabrication, on the other hand, involves the manipulation of metal to create a final product.
 It encompasses a wide range of processes, including cutting, bending, shaping, and assembling, to transform raw materials into finished metal products.
 Metal fabrication is often used in various industries, such as construction, automotive, and manufacturing.

-What Is The Difference Between Human Capital And Physical Capital
+What Is The Difference Between Gout And Plantar Fasciitis

 Unlike welding, which focuses on joining metals together, metal fabrication involves the creation of metal structures and components.
 It utilizes various tools and techniques, such as shearing, welding, and machining, to shape and assemble metal parts according to specific designs and requirements.